-In the following video, we will roughly show you the operating principle and the structure of a laser.
+In this video, we will roughly show you the operating principle and the layout of a laser.

-LASER is an acronym and stands for "Light Amplification by Stimulated Emission of Radiation".
-In simple terms: Light particles (photons) excited with current emit energy in the form of light.
-This light is bundled into a beam.
-Thus, the laser beam is formed.
+LASER is an acronym that stands for "Light Amplification by Stimulated Emission of Radiation".
+Simply put: Light particles (photons) react with current and emit energy in the form of light.
+This light is then bundled into a beam and so the laser beam is created.

 - An external pump source

 - The resonator

 The pump source allows external energy to travel to the laser.

 The active laser medium is found on the inside of the laser machine.
 Depending on the design, the laser medium can consist of a gas mixture (CO2 laser), of a crystal body (YAG laser) or glass fibers (fiber laser).
 When the produced energy is subsequently lead to the laser medium through the pump, it emits energy in the form of radiation.

 The active laser medium is placed in the middle of two mirrors, commonly known as the "resonator".
 One of these mirrors is a one-way mirror.
 The radiation of the active laser medium is amplified in the resonator.
 Having said this, only certain radiation can leave the resonator through the one-way mirror.
 This bundled radiation is what creates the laser radiation.